deltachat/deltachat-pages/_posts/2019-12-18-google-play-store-release.md

 protocols](https://countermitm.readthedocs.io/en/latest/new.html) which in turn use rPGP.

+## New Delta Chat Intro video

+At our last gathering we produced a little introduction video to Delta Chat.
+This is now also the front video for Delta Chat on Google Play.
+We hope you enjoy it or find it useful when talking with friends  :)

+<iframe src="https://invidio.us/embed/yPEjYpE_kvc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="float: left; margin: 10px;display: block;" ></iframe>

 ## Thanks to the dozens of people who helped!

 The whole Rust-rewrite and this release was a massive community effort.
 Thanks to all contributors, testers, translators, those who fetched mate & food